 Nurtec generated $462 million in revenue in 2021.
 Pfizer anticipates that the acquisition will fuel continued growth through the remainder of the decade and beyond.

-Evaluate Pharma projects that Nurtec could generate $2 billion in international sales by 2026.
+Evaluate Pharma projects that Nurtec could generate $2 billion in annual international sales by 2026.

 Nurtec is a calcitonin gene-related peptide (CGRP) agonist that has emerged as a popular preventive treatment for migraines with or without aura.